 Don’t get me wrong, Yelp.com is awesome, I use it all the time to get the low down on new restaurants, find a plumber, etc. But you don’t need to pay to use it!
 Business owners can get free Yelp review pages and those rank (from a search engine optimization perspective) just as well as the paid for pages.

 Hope this was enlightening for you.
 Like I said earlier on, I’ve had only one experience with Yelp and boy was it a horrible one.
 I’d love to hear some success stories and some proof that it worked.

 Until then, don’t pay Yelp a dime to join in on their “Yelp for Business Owners” program, especially if you are a restaurant owner.

-If you are looking for real trackable result, I’d like to recommend you take a look at our internet marketing consulting company which specializes in helping local businesses gain more exposure, get more leads, obtain more customers, and ultimately add to their bottom line leveraging the internet.
+If you are looking for real trackable result, I’d like to recommend you take a look at our gowth hacking agency.
+We help businesses (both startups and traditional businesses) gain more exposure, get more leads, obtain more customers, and ultimately add to their bottom line leveraging the internet.